 Selection

 All available validation data acquired in Antarctica was used to validate the Antarctic CCI SEC product.
-The data sets used were acquired from 2002 onwards to coincide with the Envisat and CryoSat-2 missions.
-In future years once the full 25 year time series has been compiled we will perform a full validation on the whole satellite radar altimetry dataset.
+The data sets used were acquired from 2002 to 2016, which coincides with the Envisat and CryoSat-2 missions.
+Geographically, most Operation IceBridge campaigns were flown over West Antarctica and the Antarctic Peninsula.
+Only measurements taken over land were used.